kuzaxak/blog/content/posts/2023-08-17-pg-wal-pilling-up.md

  pgl_sentiment_prod_3b3f93a_sit_m5397d6e | 00000001000012A10000007C
 ```

+## Recovery Process

-Thankfully, we utilized wal-g for WAL storage in our S3 for point-in-time recovery.
+Fortunately, we had WAL files stored in S3 using wal-g for point-in-time recovery.
+Instead of manually restoring with wal-g, we decided to initialize a fresh instance in the Patroni cluster:

-## Recovery

-While a manual `wal-g` restoration was on the cards, the complexity urged me to freshly
-initialize another instance in the `patroni` cluster.

 ```shell
 patronictl reinit main-db main-db-0
 ...
 ```

-Having restored the WAL to its original state, I initiated a failover:
+After restoring the WAL to its original state, we initiated a failover:

 ```shell
 patronictl failover
 ...
 ```

-I restarted the replication and discovered a query that showcased the replication lag for our most data-intensive database:
+We then restarted the replication and used the following query on the source database to monitor the replication lag for our most data-intensive database:

 ```sql
 select   pid, client_addr, application_name, state, sync_state,